Rideshare Questions

 What are some guidelines for successful carpooling?

-Please review the Tips for Successful Carpooling
+Please review the Tips for Successful Carpooling .

 I am already in a carpool, so what can the NH Rideshare Program do for me?

-If you present carpool partner should decide not to carpool, or if you are looking to add people to your carpool, enrolling in the NH Rideshare Program would be beneficial.
+If your present carpool partner should decide not to carpool, or if you are looking to add people to your carpool, enrolling in the NH Rideshare Program would be beneficial.
 The NH Rideshare Program can furnish you with a list of commuters who be back up or additional carpool partners.

 I live in NH, but I work out of state...will NH Rideshare be able to help me?

 Yes, a large percentage of NH commuters enrolled in our program commute out of state.
-NH Rideshare helps people who live OR work in NH and has even partnered with the states of Maine and Vermont to form a tri-state database to provide more ridematching opportunities.
+NH Rideshare helps people who live OR work in NH, and has even partnered with the states of Maine and Vermont to form a tri-state database to provide more ridematching opportunities.

 How long will it take to receive my match list?